Expnz/expnz-review/README.md

 **Bill Limit Testing**
 - Upload more than 50 bills (Free tier limit) without restriction
 - Verify Pro subscription removes the Free tier limitation
-- Confirm up to 1,000 bills can be stored

 **Export Functionality**
 - Navigate to Settings → Export